Savoring The Good®

 How To Roast Garlic And Store In Olive Oil

-Cover the roasted garlic in olive oil, cover with a lid and ring.
-Store in the refrigerator and use within 2 weeks.
+Cover the roasted peeled cloves in olive oil, cover with a lid and ring.
+Store the garlic in the refrigerator and use within 2 weeks.

-Do not leave roasted garlic in oil on the counter.
-It can lead to botulism and no one want botulism.
+Do not leave garlic-infused oil on the counter.
+You can be at risk of botulism if not stored properly and no one wants botulism.
 Read this PDF on the safety of preserving and storing garlic.

 How To Roast Garlic And Store In Olive Oil